Ewan McGregor filmography

-For his role as Christian in the 2001 jukebox musical romantic drama film, Moulin Rouge! he received his first nomination for a Golden Globe, for Best Actor – Motion Picture Musical or Comedy.
+For his role as Christian in the 2001 musical Moulin Rouge! he received his first nomination for a Golden Globe, for Best Actor – Motion Picture Musical or Comedy.
 Eleven years later, he was nominated for Salmon Fishing in the Yemen (2012), in the same category.
 In 2010, McGregor's performance as the Ghost Writer in Roman Polanski's psychological thriller The Ghost Writer won the European Film Award for Best Actor.
 In 2016, McGregor made his directorial feature film debut in American Pastoral.
+He reprised the role as Renton in the sequel film T2 Trainspotting (2017).